-This is a new ongoing series entitled Stream Me Up where I will be reviewing all of the episodes of Star Trek starting with TOS and going on infinitum.
+This is an ongoing series entitled Stream Me Up where I will be reviewing all of the episodes of Star Trek starting with TOS and going on infinitum.
 I’ll be uploading a new review every Tuesday and Friday.

 Despite this technically being the sixth that was produced by Gene Roddenberry and Co., “The Man Trap” serves as a fairly solid entry into the Star Trek universe.

 It sets up and executes much of what would make Star Trek: The Original Series such an engaging and worthy series.
 On the more sci-fi side of things, you have a planet and antagonist that is very palpable.
 The episode can get away with some hand-waving in its depiction of the desolate environment that at the same time does some excellent shorthand for letting us know right off the bat this is, in essence, a dangerous place for an away team to be.
 At the same time, “The Man Trap” presents the audience with a threat that it isn’t difficult for them to decipher for themselves: an alien vampire of sorts that drains its victims of salt.

 It’s the character and ship-wide part that the episode really gets right, though.
 One of the most essential things is that we understand how the crew operates and interacts with each other.
 Right off the bat, we get Kirk mocking Bones and it is one of those small things that the episode knows to get right.
 It allows the crew to have this lived-in feeling that there is actual history between all of them.
 The scene between Spock and Uhura is another great one, presenting us with a dynamic that gives off the impression that this is not the first time they’ve had a moment like this before.